mohamed-myi/myi/README.md

 ### Playlist Creator

+> **Temporary notice:** Playlist creation endpoints (`/create-playlist/*` and `/create-artist-playlist/:artistId`) are currently disabled while we refactor the background job pipeline.
+All other analytics features remain available; this section describes the intended behavior once the feature returns.

 The playlist creator analyzes your liked songs using Spotify's audio features API:

 - **Valence**: Musical positiveness (0.0 to 1.0) - how positive/happy the track sounds